-If malpractice or maladministration is discovered by one of our representatives (e.g. a teacher, administrator or invigilator) or has been reported directly to us by a third party, we will conduct an investigation in a form commensurate with the nature of the malpractice or maladministration allegation.
+If malpractice or maladministration is discovered by one of our representatives (e.g. a teacher, administrator or invigilator) or has been reported directly by a third party, an investigation will be conducted in a form commensurate with the nature of the malpractice or maladministration allegation.
 Such an investigation will require the full support of all personnel linked to the allegation.

-In suspected cases of malpractice or maladministration that involve one of our representatives (e.g. teacher, administrator or invigilator) we will conduct an investigation appropriate to the nature of the allegation.
+In suspected cases of malpractice or maladministration that involve a representative (e.g. teacher, administrator or invigilator) an investigation will be conducted appropriate to the nature of the allegation.